Table of Contents

 What is Section 321?

-Section 321 is a CBP Shipment Type that allows for goods to clear through customs tax and duty-free.
-The section exempts low-value shipments from taxes and duties as long as the shipment complies with the de minimis threshold.
+Section 321 is a US Customs and Border Protection (CBP) Shipment Type that allows goods to clear through US customs tax and duty-free.
+The section exempts low-value shipments from taxes and duties as long as the shipment complies with the de minimis threshold of $800 or less.

-Section 321 helps ecommerce businesses save on importing costs for shipping products with a retail value under $800 to the US.
-The de minimis threshold was recently amended, from $200 to $800, by the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA).
-Therefore, goods below this de minimis value can be imported into the US and surpass duties and taxes with less paperwork.
+With Section 321, goods below the de minimis value can surpass duties and taxes at import into the US and simplify the customs process with less paperwork.
 Not only does Section 321 help businesses reduce international shipping costs, but it also speeds up the cross-border shipping process.

 3 things you should know about Section 321 for ecommerce

-With Section 321, shipments receive clearance quicker and require less paperwork for processing.
-However, there are some rules and conditions that apply that you should be aware of.
+Here are some rules and conditions that apply to Section 321 that you should be aware of.

 1. US customs laws and regulations

-There is a duty exemption for goods produced at less than $800 (if goods are higher than $800 consider DDP shipping) in fair retail value in the country of shipment, but there is also a list of goods that are restricted by the administrative ruling, which includes:
+There are various laws and regulations you should be familiar with when leveraging Section 321.
+For example, there is a duty exemption for goods produced at less than $800 in fair retail value in the country of shipment.
+Additionally, there is also a list of goods that are restricted by the administrative ruling, which includes:

 You also must provide proof of items’ retail value, and every shipment must have consignee names and addresses.